 Most side effects get better after treatment ends.
 Some might last longer.
 Talk to your doctor about what you can expect.

-Chemo is the short word for chemotherapy or the use of drugs to fight cancer.
-Chemo is most often the main treatment for small cell lung cancer.
+Chemo (the short word for chemotherapy) is the use of drugs to fight cancer.
+It is most often the main treatment for small cell lung cancer.
 The drugs may be given through a needle into a vein or taken as pills.
 These drugs go into the blood and spread through the body.

-Chemo is given in cycles or rounds that can go on for many months.
+Chemo is given in cycles or rounds.
 There’s often a rest period as part of each cycle of treatment.
 This gives the body time to recover.
-Most of the time 2 chemo drugs are given.
+Treatment often lasts for many months.

 Chemo can make you feel very tired, feel sick to your stomach, and cause your hair to fall out.
 But these problems go away after treatment ends.

 There are ways to treat most chemo side effects.
-If you have any side effects, be sure to talk to your doctor or nurse so they can help.
+If you have any side effects, be sure to talk to your cancer care team so they can help.

 In most cases, you will not have surgery if you have small cell lung cancer.
-In a few cases, if the cancer is very small and has not spread, surgery might be done to take out all or part of your lung.
+In a few cases, if the cancer is very small and has not spread, surgery might be done to take out a part of your lung.

 Any type of surgery can have some risks and side effects.
 Be sure to ask the doctor what you can expect.
 If you are having problems, let your doctors know.
 Doctors who treat people with lung cancer should be able to help you with any problems that come up.